-Plug-in wireless system example: Sennheiser XSW-D XLR Base Set (link to check the price on Amazon).
+Plug-in wireless system example: Sennheiser XSW-D XLR Base Set.

-Belt pack transmitters are sleek and can be hidden quite easily in clothing, making them a fantastic product for film and television.
-These typically require at least some cabling (a very small cable) to connect the microphone (typically lavalier or headset) to the transmitter.
+Belt pack transmitters are sleek and can be hidden easily in clothing, making them fantastic for film and television.
+These typically require some cabling (a tiny cable) to connect the microphone (typically lavalier or headset) to the transmitter.

-Transmitters nearly all run on batteries rather than wall plug power (why would we get rid of the audio cable to replace it with a power cable?)
+Transmitters nearly all run on batteries rather than wall plug power (why would we remove the audio cable to replace it with a power cable?)

 Before talking about the receivers, let's discuss a few basics of RF transmission.

 Practically all wireless microphone systems use FM (frequency modulation) and need roughly 200 kHz bandwidth (to modulate within).
 To have this bandwidth, the radio frequencies bands utilized for sending wireless microphone signals are typically either:

 - VHF (Very High Frequency) = 30-300 MHz

 - UHF (Ultra High Frequency) = 300 MHz – 3 GHz